Google Analytics can be a treasure trove of information for B2B marketers.

 By monitoring the answers to the five questions we looked at in this article, you can learn a lot about the effectiveness of your marketing efforts.

-- The “Network Report” shows you specific companies that are visiting your site, along with what pages they looked at—information you can pass on to your sales team for follow-up.
+The “Network Report” is no longer an option to view leads since they changed their reporting to (not set).
+You cannot see the companies that are visiting your site, along with what pages they looked at—information you can pass on to your sales team for follow-up.
+If you want to see this data, you have to connect to a website visitor identification tool like Leadfeeder.

 They’re essential starting points for any B2B marketer using Google Analytics.